hacksparrow/apoc/README.md

 Apoc
 ====

-Apoc is a node module and a command-line tool to make Cypher queries more dynamic and easier.
+Apoc is a node module and a command-line tool to make Cypher queries dynamic and powerful.

 ## Installation